Table of contents

 Hiring with cultural fit in mind

-A strong job description should do more than outline duties — it should reflect your organization’s values and expectations.
-Include a brief overview of your company culture and a link to a dedicated culture or careers page.
-This helps candidates self-select based on fit and saves time down the line.
+A great job description does more than just list the tasks — it should give candidates a clear picture of your company’s values.
+Include a brief overview of your culture, along with a link to your culture or careers page.
+This helps candidates self-select based on fit, so you can skip the awkward “we’re not a good match” conversation later.

 2. Ask the right interview questions